How are Pain and Suffering Damages Calculated?

 Is it the Defendant in a case that personally pays a pain and suffering award?

-No, it is the insurance company of the defendant that is retained to defend the person or company that caused your injuries – and it will be the insurance company that will pay the damages if the victims is successful in proving his or her losses.
+No, it is the insurance company of the defendant that is retained to defend the person or company that caused your injuries – and it will be the insurance company that will pay the damages if the victim is successful in proving his or her losses.
 It is important for juries to know and understand that it is not the defendant who personally pays your compensation.

 How will my Hamilton Personal Injury Lawyer present my pain and suffering case at trial?

-Matt Lalande has been trying cases to judges and juries since 2003.
-Your case will be fully prepared and no stone will be left unturned.
-Typically, our Hamilton personal injury lawyers retain a videographer to create a day in the life video to assist the jury in understanding your day-to-day life.
+Matt Lalande has been trying cases for judges and juries since 2003.
+Your case will be fully prepared, and no stone will be left unturned.
+Typically, our Hamilton personal injury lawyers retain a videographer to create a day-in-the-life video to assist the jury in understanding your day-to-day life.
 We would call your friends and family to testify, coworkers as well as your family doctor.
-Every expert that we hire will also be called to testify on your behalf, such as an orthopedic surgeon, neurologist, vocational specialist, forensic accountant etc. We will use a significant amount of demonstrative evidence – With this type of evidence, the judge or jury is one degree closer to the evidence.
-Rather than using the oral evidence of a fact witness as an intermediary, a judge or jury uses his own senses to directly observe the evidence.
+Every expert that we hire will also be called to testify on your behalf, such as an orthopedic surgeon, neurologist, vocational specialist, forensic accountant, etc.

 Demonstrative evidence can include: